dawierha/homeratio/README.md

 # Homeratio
 This python script calculates how many days you have lived in different places and plots them as a bar graph or pie chart.
 It can plot the data with varying spatial resolution.
 These can for example be; continent, country, state, region, city, street, address.
 These can be specified in the first row of the csv file.
 Check the files under `./examples` for example data files.

 The script require data in a csv format with labels as the first column.
 It also requires the start date in the first column and the end date in the second column and that each line has the same number of columns.
 The script also require the date format YYYY-MM-DD.
 The rest of the columns can have whatever labels you want and how many want, i.e the csv file can have any number of columns but a minimum of 3.
+The end date can also have the alternative form "present" in which the script is using the current date as end date.

-The date format as well as the column positions of the end and start date can easily be changed in `config.py` if necessary.
+The date format, the 'present' tag, as well as the column positions of the end and start date can easily be changed in `config.py` if necessary.

 ## Example output